legendarycode3/todo-list-smart-contract/README.md

  7. ****State Management:**** They adequately show how to manage the state of a task (e.g., TODO, DOING, DONE), ensuring data integrity.

 ### Key Use Cases of ToDO Smart Contracts
+ Here are some key usecases for To-Do List Smart Contracts in blockchain (web3)

 ## Foundry